Fivebranes and 4-manifolds: 2d theories labeled by 4-manifolds

 Next, let us discuss 3d $\CN=2$ theory $T[M_3;G]$ for $M_3 = L(p,q)$ and $G=U(N)$.
 First, since $H_1 (M_3) = \Z_p$ we immediately obtain the number of vacua on $S^1 \times \R^2$, {\it cf.} \eqref{H1vac}: \be \# \{ \text{vacua of}~T[L(p,q); U(N)] \} \; = \; \frac{(N+p-1)!}{N! (p-1)!} \ee which, according to \eqref{repVar}, is obtained by counting $U(N)$ flat connections on $S^3 / \Z_p$.
 Incidentally, this also equals the number of $SU(p)$ representations at level $N$, which is crucial for identifying Vafa-Witten partition functions on ALE spaces with WZW characters \cite{Nakajima,VafaWitten}.

 There are several ways to approach the theory $T[L(p,q); U(N)]$, in particular, to give a Lagrangian description, that we illustrate starting with the simple case of $N=1$ and $q=1$.
 For example, one approach is to make use of the Hopf fibration structure on the Lens space $L(p,1) = S^3 / \Z_p$ and to reduce the M-theory setup with a fivebrane on the $S^1$ fiber.
 This reduction was very effective {\it e.g.} in analyzing a similar system of fivebranes on Lens spaces with half as much supersymmetry \cite{Acharya:2001dz}.
 It yields type IIA string theory with a D4-brane wrapped on the base $S^2$ of the Hopf fibration with $-p$ units of Ramond-Ramond 2-form flux through the $S^2$.
-The effective theory on the D4-brane is 3d $\CN=2$ theory with $U(1)$ gauge group and supersymmetric Chern-Simons coupling at level $-p$ induced by the RR 2-form flux, thus, motivating the following proposal: \be T[L(p,1); U(1)] \; = \; U(1) \text{ SUSY Chern-Simons theory at level } -p \ee
+The effective theory on the D4-brane is 3d $\CN=2$ theory with $U(1)$ gauge group and supersymmetric Chern-Simons coupling at level $-p$ induced by the RR 2-form flux, thus, motivating the following proposal: \be T[L(p,1); U(1)] \; = \; U(1) \text{ SUSY Chern-Simons theory at level } -p \ee To be more precise, this theory as well as quiver Chern-Simons theories \eqref{quiverCS} labeled by plumbing graphs in addition include free chiral multiplets, one for each vertex in the plumbing graph.
+Since in the abelian, $G = U(1)$ case these chiral multiplets decouple and do not affect the counting of $G_{\C}$ flat connections, we tacitly omit them in our present discussion.
+However, they play an important role and need to be included in the case of $G = U(N)$.

-Another approach, that confirms this conclusion, is based on the Heegaard splitting of $M_3$.
+Another approach, that also leads to \eqref{TLensU1}, is based on the Heegaard splitting of $M_3$.
 Indeed, as we already mentioned earlier, $L(p,q)$ is a Dehn surgery on the unknot in $S^3$ with the coefficient $-\frac{p}{q}$.
 It means that $M_3 = L(p,q)$ can be glued from two copies of the solid torus, $S^1 \times D^2$, whose boundaries are identified via non-trivial map $\phi : T^2 \to T^2$.
 The latter is determined by its action on homology $H_1 (T^2; \Z) \cong \Z \oplus \Z$ which, as usual, we represent by a $2 \times 2$ matrix \be \phi =

 \ee with $ps - qr = 1$.
 If $(-\frac{p}{q}) = [a_1, a_2, \ldots , a_n]$ is given by the continued fraction expansion \eqref{contfract}, we can explicitly write \be

 =

 \ldots